A wide range of instances with guaranteed performance

 A wide range of operating systems

-Choose from more than 15 Linux distributions, as well as Windows and FreeBSD operating systems.
+Choose from more than 15 Linux distributions, as well as Windows operating systems.
 You can also import your images.
 Many formats are supported, including those from the most popular private or public clouds.

 Choose our Block Storage solution if you want to attach flexible storage to your instances.
 You can also boot instances from these additional volumes.